 R is for… Riot Fest

 It had been mooted before, but no-one really expected to see Glenn Danzig and Jerry Only up onstage blasting out these timeless classics ever again.
-But the organisers of Riot Fest have pulled off one of the all-time great coups in music history by booking as close a thing as you will ever see to the original Misfits line up this coming September.
+But the organisers of Riot Fest pulled off one of the all-time great coups in music history by booking as close a thing as you will ever see to the original Misfits line a few years ago.
 We still don’t quite know how they managed it but, bloody hell, well done people!

 S is for… Static Age